RaymondDoerr/emp/README.md

 ## Description:
 This mod converts every panel on the Voron to a well sealed, removable magnetic doors with all-magnetic >180° (Closer to 200°) degree hinges.
 All panels function as doors and are removable with no hardware what so ever, just yank 'em out!

+### Pros:
+- You can remove and reinstall all the panels in under a minute.
+- Converts all 5 panels into doors with magnetic "no hardware" hinges.
+- No-Glue design.
+- Magnets are designed to pull into their print rather than out.
+So no popped out magnets!
+- Provides a good chamber seal with a seal thats easy to inspect and look for gaps/flaws.
+- Extremely customizable, install the mod on all the panels, only the doors, just the top, whatever you want.
+- Mix and match, you can convert everything into doors (or not).
+- Pulls the panels 6mm out from the extrusions, meaning less of a chance the cable chains, hot end, wiring and other parts hit your panels and scratch them.

+### Cons:
+- VHB tape.
+(Better than drilling holes I guess?)
+- Requires a *ton* of magnets.
+(Approx. 188 to 236)
+- While the hinges work well, they can sometimes sag a bit on the side panels just due to the overall weight.
+But this is just cosmetic.
+- Early days of the install you may get annoyed at panel clips popping off the VHB tape.
+Although this is the same problem the standard Voron doors have.
+- Easy install, but tedious due to so many little parts.
+- The Weather seal used is a bit expensive, and not a standard Voron BOM part.
+(See [BOM and Tool List](#boms-and-tool-lists) for sources)
+- Pulling the panels 6mm out from the extrusions is also a con.
+There's a possibility this may interfere with some mods that expect the standard Voron doors.

 ### Quick Youtube Demo:
 [![Demo Video](Images/videoThumb.png)](https://youtu.be/oXtChmSKKyE)